ReagentX/glicko2/readme.md

 ## Problems

-- Difficult to determine the impact an individual match has
+- Difficult to determine the impact of an individual match
 - No ratings available in the middle of a rating period
 - Ratings are only valid at compute time